nginyc/rafiki/docs/model_developers.md

 h5py==2.8.0
 ```

 You might want to build a custom Docker image for the model training & inference.
-This Docker image has to extend `rafiki_worker`.
-An example is available at `./src/model/dockerfiles/TensorflowModel.Dockerfile`.
+This Docker image has to extend `rafiki_model`.
+An example is available at `./rafiki/model/dockerfiles/TensorflowModel.Dockerfile`.

 Run